 100 years – that is 10 decades marked by very different political, societal and economic developments and changes, technical evolution, fears and opportunities, new peace treaties and new wars over the globe.
 100 years of workcamps also means 100 years of bringing together people from all over the world and with different backgrounds.
 It means enabling exchange and dialogue, affecting volunters from abroad and those of the local project place, creating friendships and even families.
 100 years of workcamps means millions of individual stories of discovering, understanding and learning, and of dedicating one's free time to work together on making the world a little bit better.

 What do workcamps mean to you?

 No workcamp could take place without motivated volunteers, engaged campleaders and trainers, dedicated local hosts, and many more involved in making this hapen.
 That’s why we want to celebrate this anniversary together with all those indispensable persons and in diverse ways:

-Stories of volunteering
+A decade of workcamp volunteering